abhinav0370/Multimodal-Multilingual-Misinformation-Detection-Tool-CredCheck/README.md

 # Multimodal and Multilingual Misinformation Detection Tool-CredCheck

-A comprehensive application designed to detect fake news from various inputs such as text, audio, images, and videos.
+A comprehensive web application designed to detect fake news from various inputs such as text, audio, images, and videos.

 ## Functionalities